gregorias/200-wichtigste-deutsche-Adjektive/README.md

 A collection of tools for downloading and processing adjective-pictures from deutschlernerblog.de.

-## Overview

-This repo contains one executable package `tools.scrape` that downloads images from deutschlernerblog.de

 ## Background

 I use [Anki](https://apps.ankiweb.net/) flashcards to learn languages.
 I noticed